Akuli/jou/doc/loops.md

 ## Looping through a list

-There are two ways to loop through a list: with indexes, and with pointers. do not append more items while looping like this, [that doesn't work](lists.md#looping-through-a-list)) For a better explanation of how these loops work, see [the looping documentation of lists.md](lists.md#looping-through-a-list).
+There are two ways to loop through a list: with indexes, and with pointers.
+For a better explanation of how these loops work and some caveats, see [the looping documentation of lists.md](lists.md#looping-through-a-list).

 ```python